 Differences Between Turgor Pressure and Wall Pressure: Overview, Examples

-Turgor pressure is the pressure inward that the fluid, mainly water, contained within the central vacuole of a plant cell, exerts on the cell membrane.
+Turgor pressure is the inward pressure exerted by the fluid, contained within the central vacuole of a plant, exerted on the cell membrane.
 This pressure maintains or holds up the form and rigidity of the cell.

 Definition